florianneukirchen/qgis_adjust_style/README.md

 - Do not crash on QgsNullSymbolRenderer
 - Change color ramp of heatmap renderer
 - Change color and stroke on raster contour renderer
+- Option to change background color of map canvas as well
 - Fix message on loading styles with style files for only some layers

 ### 0.2 (2023-05)